The-going/evlproject/content/core/user-api/thread/_index.md

 - T_WOSS: warn on stage switch
 - T_WOLI: warn on locking inconsistency
 - T_WOSX: warn on stage exclusion
+- T_HMSIG: enable notification of HM events via the SIGDEBUG signal
+- T_HMOBS: enable notification of HM events via the built-in observable

+See the section about the [health monitoring]({{< relref "#health-monitoring" >}}) of EVL threads for details about these bits.

+If any of T_WOSS, T_WOLI or T_WOSX are present in _mask_ but none of T_HMSIG or T_HMOBS is, then T_HMSIG is turned on automatically, enabling notification delivery via the SIGDEBUG signal.

 {{% argument efd %}}
 A file descriptor referring to the target thread.